 - The muskrat has a prominent role in some Native American creation myths.
 It is said that they dug up the mud that was used to create the world.

 The scientific name of the muskrat is Ondatra zibethicus.
-Ondatra is derived from the Huron and Wyandot word for the animal and came to us through the French, while zibethicus is a Latin word meaning musky-odored due to its strong scent.
-The muskrat is the only currently living member of the genus Ondatra.
+Ondatra comes from the Huron and Wyandot word for muskrat and comes from the French language, while zibethicus means musky-odored due to its strong scent in Latin.
+The muskrat is the only currently living member of the genus Ondatra zibethicus.
 More broadly, it belongs to the family of Cricetidae in the larger order of Rodentia along with the voles, lemmings, hamsters, and New World rats and mice.
 In fact, some taxonomists believe that the muskrat is really just a type of vole.
 Most voles are land-based, but there are several species of water voles (one of which lives in North America) that are semi-aquatic in nature.

 The animal’s body shape bears more than a passing resemblance to the beaver, but despite a shared habitat and lifestyle, the two animals are only distantly related within the order of Rodentia.
 The muskrat’s big body measures no more than 25 inches and around 1.5 to 4 pounds.
 The flat and scaly tail adds another 7 to 11 inches to the body size.
 Its body is complemented with long whiskers, big teeth emerging from the skull, short legs, and webbed hind feet.
 The dense waterproof fur, which is dark brown in color (though lighter in the summer), can trap air underneath, which provides the muskrat with plenty of warmth and buoyancy.
 The lips have the ability to close behind the front incisors so the muskrat can gnaw underwater without drowning.
 The small ears are barely visible through the fur.

-For most of the year, the animal is a solitary species that may only share a den with others to conserve body heat.
+For most of the year, the muskrat is a solitary animal that may only share a den with others to conserve body heat.
 But during the breeding season, the muskrat’s social life is oriented around large family groups consisting of a male and female pair and all of their offspring.
 These groups squabble with each other for limited territory, which frequently leads to injury and death.
 If the territory becomes too crowded, then the female might actually kick out some of the offspring from the nest.
-These animals communicate with each other or warn off intruders by secreting a strong-smelling musk.
-It also has a range of squeaks and squeals.
+These animals communicate with each other or warn off intruders by secreting a strong-smelling musk and by using a range of squeaks and squeals.